louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### VA / DoD clinical practice guideline for the management of chronic insomnia disorder and obstructive sleep apnea [^f311048c].
 DoD/VA (2025).
 High credibility.

-Antipsychotics for chronic insomnia disorder—quetiapine risks and monitoring: Evidence on using low-dose quetiapine is limited to a few studies and case series with short duration, small sample sizes, and vague and incomplete details, making efficacy inconclusive.
-Doses typically used for insomnia are lower than the FDA-recommended dosage of 150 – 800 mg/day, and all antipsychotics, including low-dose quetiapine, are known for causing harms; quetiapine has a black box warning indicating a 1.6 to 1.7 fold increase in mortality in elderly populations with dementia-related psychosis.
+Antipsychotics for chronic insomnia disorder — quetiapine risks and monitoring: Evidence on using low-dose quetiapine is limited to a few studies and case series with short duration, small sample sizes, and vague and incomplete details, making efficacy inconclusive.
+Doses typically used for insomnia are lower than the FDA-recommended dosage of 150–800 mg/day, and all antipsychotics, including low-dose quetiapine, are known for causing harms; quetiapine has a black box warning indicating a 1.6 to 1.7 fold increase in mortality in elderly populations with dementia-related psychosis.
 All antipsychotics carry a strong recommendation in the 2023 Beers Criteria to avoid their use in the elderly except in schizophrenia or bipolar disorders due to an increased risk of cerebrovascular accident and a greater rate of cognitive decline and mortality in persons with dementia; anticholinergic effects, including sedating and hypotensive effects, occur with all antipsychotics in varying frequency and severity.
 It is advised that routine monitoring of metabolic parameters be conducted with all antipsychotics due to the risk of hyperglycemia, dyslipidemia, and weight gain, and active-duty service member use of an antipsychotic may affect deploy ability.

 ---